History Files

 Under Mohammed Shaibani, Shaibanid territory quickly included various established populations, some long-established.
 It gradually absorbed them to create three ethnic layers to the later Uzbek population.
 This included the pre-Shaibanid Turkic tribes which remained within Shaibanid territory, having migrated there between the eleventh to fifteenth centuries (these tribes included Turks specifically to cover arrivals up to the thirteenth century, and Chagatais specifically to include Mongol tribes which had arrived as part of the Chaghatayid khanate of the thirteenth to fourteenth centuries).

 It also included the surviving urban populations, especially those of the Ferghana, Khorezm, and Angren valleys.
-The people here had been established for millennia, largely being formed of a blend of Indo-Iranians and the earlier native stock which they had absorbed in the late second millennium BC and throughout the first millennium.
+The people here had been established for millennia, largely being formed of a blend of Indo-Iranians and the earlier native stock which they had absorbed in the late second millennium BC and throughout the first millennium BC.

 In the eighth to tenth centuries AD they had been Islamicised and, certainly before the twentieth century, most were bilingual, speaking Iranian and Turkic.
 The Shaibanids themselves converted to Islam in 1282.